godotc/Hazel/README.md

 Which just follow the @TheCherno's Game Engine series.

-But I've development it mainly on linux environment, and I use the `xmake` as the build tools x package manager.
+But I've development it mostly on linux environment, and make it cross platform as possible.
+And I use the `xmake` as the build tools/package manager.
-And could save a lot time for the 3rd party package migration works...
+Which could save a lot time for the 3rd party package migration and other trivial works...

-You could use clangd base editor to code it， just make it generate:
+You could use clangd-based or lsp supported editor to read and edit it， just make the compile commands generate:
 ```sh
 xmake project -k compile_commands
 ```